paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/image_HI/index.rst.txt

   *str*, *optional*

   Rest frequency default value for this worker.
-Default is '1.420405752GHz'.